-The study also analysed factor loading to ensure only the relevant items are measured for a specific construct.
+The study also ran factor loading analysis to ensure only the relevant items are measured for a specific construct.
 In the approved model fit, the standardised items are presented in table 3.
 The selected items are only a factor loading value higher than 0.60.